 Reservations are necessary at top Madeira restaurants.

-Hungry for More in Portugal?
+Hungry For More In Portugal?

-About the Authors
+About The Authors

 Daryl & Mindi Hirsch

-Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website and YouTube.
-The married Food and Travel content creators live in Lisbon, Portugal.
+Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website.
+Since launching the site in 2012, they’ve traveled to over 40 countries in their quest to bring readers their unique taste of the world.

 Original Publication Date: March 30, 2023